From the waterfalls of Doi Inthanon to the rice fields of Pai

 A bamboo bridge through the ricefields

-After breakfast, we continue our Doi Inthanon to Pai Adventure further into the mountains of Mae Hong Son province.
-Before we reach Mae Hong Son, our first stop will be the Su Tong Pe Bridge, a bamboo walkway that connects a Shan (Tai Yai) village to a temple.
+After breakfast, we will continue our Doi Inthanon to Pai Adventure further into the mountains of Mae Hong Son province.
+This morning our first stop will be the Su Tong Pe Bridge, a bamboo walkway that connects a Shan (Tai Yai) village to a temple.
 It is the longest bamboo bridge in Thailand!
 The bridge crosses rice fields and has become a popular destination for local tourists.
 We cross the walkway through the rice fields to the temple.

 Tham Lot, a magnificent cave